Access Keys:

 Summary of the course:

-They take TWO external written exams, one for each of their chosen units: each paper lasts 1 hour and 30 minutes.
+• They take TWO written external exams, one for each unit.
+Each paper lasts for 1 hour and 30 mins.

 To find out more about the current CCEA CGSE syllabus click on the link below: